Activity-App/App/README.md

 # Connect with developers
 Connect with other developers of this project on [Discord](https://discord.gg/HcGXy3w)
 # Contributing
-1. Clone this repo on your machine,
+1. Clone this repo to your machine
-2. Add some cool stuff,
+2. Add some cool stuff (take a look at issues for things that need doing)
-3. Don't forget to document your code so everyone understands it,
+3. Don't forget to document your code so everyone understands it
-4. Make a pull request to the development branch,
+4. Make a pull request to the development branch
-5. Wait for Code review team to accept it!
+5. Wait for the code review team to accept it